trevorreynen/Python-Scripts/README.md

 - Use `PascalCase` for class names.
 - Encapsulate all executable logic within functions.
 Avoid top-level statements like `for`, `if`, or `try` outside functions.
 - Prefer `Path` over `Dir` or `Directory` in variable names, unless clarity requires otherwise.
+- Type annotations are optional in single-file or personal scripts, where function usage is fully controlled and understood.
+For larger, multi-file projects, type hints are recommended to improve clarity and maintainability.

 ### 2. Commenting Rules
 - Comments should provide context, even if not full sentences.